-Have your teen use commentary driving as they practice the IPDE system.
-As they drive, ask them to verbally describe their thoughts, intentions, and actions in order to identify potential risks they see, predict problems these risks could cause, decide what to do to avoid a problem, and then execute the maneuver.
+Have your teen use commentary driving as they practice the SIPDE system.
+As they drive, ask them to verbally describe their thoughts, intentions, and actions as they sweep, search and scan ahead in order to identify potential risks they see, predict problems these risks could cause, decide what to do to avoid a problem, and then execute the maneuver.